grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 [//]: # (### Figuring out what the pursuing sub is going to do)

 "If they want to sink us so bad, why didn't they just fucking torpedo us already?"
-Owen asked.
+Gregory asked.

 "They were too close."
 Hemi replied.
 "They need to be at a minimum safe distance to fire without risking blowing themselves up.
 They probably also thought there was a chance they could capture our boat if we had been scared enough to just roll over."